ardriveapp/ardrive-cli/README.md

 }
 ```

-The `--metadata-json` and `--metadata-gql-tags` parameters accept an array of string values to be applied to their respective target (MetaData Tx Data JSON or GQL Tags).
+Alternatively, the `--metadata-json` and `--metadata-gql-tags` parameters accept an array of string values to be applied to their respective target (MetaData Tx Data JSON or GQL Tags).
 This method of CLI input does not support multiple tag values for a given tag name and the input must be an EVEN number of string values. e.g:

 ```shell
 upload-file --metadata-gql-tags "IPFS-Add" "MY_HASH" --metadata-json "Tag-1" "Tag-Val" "Tag-2" "Tag-Val" # ...